waterbustech/waterbus/README.md

 1. Clone the repository git clone https://github.com/lambiengcode/waterbus.git
 2. Run `flutter pub get` to install dependencies
 3. Run the app using `flutter run`

-## Configuration

-Create a Firebase project and add the necessary configuration files to the project Set up a WebRTC server for video and audio communication Update the app configuration file with the necessary information

 ## Usage